dainylcua/dev-to-dev/README.md

 Sign up, log in, or continue as a guest from the landing page.
 As a guest, you can view discussions on any topics that have been posted.
 As a user, you can directly contribute to the discussion by creating or replying to a post.

-If you want to clone the repository, use the `master` branch for your local repository, and use the `develop-test` branchas a reference for deploying django apps to heroku.
+If you want to clone the repository, use the `master` branch for your local repository, and use the `develop-test` branch a reference for deploying django apps to heroku.

 ## Screenshots